One of the greatest things about coffee is the myriad of ways you can enjoy it, simply adjust the way you brew and the taste instantly transforms.

 Each variety from each nation or region has specific characteristics that react differently depending on how the coffee is brewed, serving and prepared.

-For example, Colombian coffee is a ‘catch-all’ and is enjoyable in espresso, filter and freeze dried variations by drinkers all over the world.
+A classic example would be how Colombian coffee is seen as ‘catch-all’ coffee, perfectly fine in espresso form, filter and freeze-dried variations, enjoyed by drinkers all over the world.

 Tasting each type can be daunting if you feel that your palate is not refined to taste the differences, but we suggest giving each blend or single-origin a taste to find a coffee that you enjoy.